iotsi/iotsi/README.md

 ```

-This is the reporitory for the IOTSI and WISHI workshops.
+This is the repository for the IOTSI and WISHI workshops.